 - Sample clearly meets Level 2 on NESTA evidence standards, and ideally Level 3

 - Example of capacity building

 - Evidence of racial equity (e.g. in terms of staffing, mentoring)

 - Home office location.
 Please include your interest in accepting interstate jobs.

 - Your fee range.
 Please select at least one of the three options listed at the end of this document.

 If you are already on TIPFEP, there is no need to re-apply.
 Prior applications will be re-assessed against the current submissions.

-Deadline Monday, 1 April 2019, 4:59pm AEST (please note our server size has a maximum of 10k.
-Dropbox is an option).
-This is a hard deadline.
-Announcements Monday, 3 June 2019.
-Limited feedback may be provided upon request, and evaluators whose work is not chosen in 2019 will be welcome to re-apply with new material in subsequent years.
+The 2020 TIPFEP list will be announced 3 June 2020.
+Limited feedback may be provided upon request, and evaluators whose work is not chosen in 2020 are welcome to re-apply with new material in subsequent years.